⚠️ Medical Disclaimer

 - Grains, beans, and frozen veggies: These are your budget-friendly BFFs.
 Rice, oats, quinoa, and lentils?
 They’re your foundation.
 Stock up when they’re on sale or buy in bulk.

-- Frozen over fresh: Frozen veggies and fruits can be just as nutritious as fresh ones and way cheaper.
+- Frozen over fresh: A landmark 2024 study in the Journal of Food Composition and Analysis tested 47 fruits and vegetables and found frozen versions had equal or higher nutrient levels in 60% of cases.
+Frozen veggies and fruits can be just as nutritious as fresh ones and way cheaper.
 You don’t even need to worry about them going bad.
 Buy them in bulk and freeze them if you need to.

 - Long shelf-life staples: Things like canned beans, canned tomatoes, canned fish, and peanut butter last forever and are a huge win for your budget.